shawntabrizi/shawntabrizi.github.io/src/content/blog/2017-11-08-ethereum-token-contract-abi-web3-erc-20-human-standard-tokens.md

 - How to easily add the `human_standard_token_abi` to your JavaScript web application

 Keep an eye out for [my next post](/blog/making-web3-js-work-asynchronously-javascript-promises-await/), which will detail how to set up Web3.js for JavaScript promises, so we can execute multiple Web3 functions asynchronously.

-If you liked this post, and want to support me, feel free to [send me a donation.](/donate/)